jytole/macroAssembler-edits/README.md

 # macroAssembler-edits
-Edits to the Macro Assembler for Comp Org
+Edits to the Macro Assembler for the Computer Organization course at Mississippi State University

+This project has been completed and merged into the main branch of https://codeberg.org/8bitZeta/Course-CompOrg/src/branch/main.
+This project has thus been archived.

 ## Added Capabilities